Personal Loans

 I don’t want my account to be sold.
 Can I opt out?

 Unfortunately, it is not possible for a customer to opt in or out of the sale.
 The transfer of your loan is allowed as set out in your terms and conditions.
 There is no change to your loan because of the sale.
-However, if you are still unhappy you can call us on 0345 608 1245 to make a complaint.
+However, if you are still unhappy you can call your new provider to make a complaint.

 -